9 min read

 If you get tired, learn to rest,” goes the Irish proverb.
 And NSDR is a great way to do so.

-What Is NSDR?
+What is NSDR?

 Coined by Dr. Andrew Huberman, NSDR simply means “non-sleep deep rest.”
 It’s an umbrella term, according to the neuroscientist and podcast host of the Huberman Lab, for different methods to support better brain and body function.